chanshiyucx/blog/journal/003-a-weekend-spent-chasing-mushrooms.md

 ---
 On Saturday, my girlfriend and I joined a mushroom-picking trip—it was my first real foray into Munich's mushroom season.

 There were about a dozen of us, mostly Chinese students studying in Munich, plus a few older ladies.
-Since mushrooms are best picked early, the meetup was scheduled for the morning, which meant we had to get up at the crack of dawn.
-Luckily, we'd packed everything the night before—paper bags, cloth bags, gloves, a small knife—so we were ready to go and even had time for breakfast.
+We'd packed everything the night before—paper bags, cloth bags, gloves, a small knife.

 Getting there was its own little journey: first the S-Bahn to Munich East, then the RB40, and finally a bus.
 About an hour later we arrived at our meeting point, Neupullach Gasthaus.
 Not too far, not too close—just right.